IRSC-WFU/panoptic-pipeline/README.md

 This repository exists to take the UPSNet Panoptic Segmentation algorithm and allow a user to build and run it quickly on a new dataset.
 It was made as an extension of the [UPSNet](https://github.com/uber-research/UPSNet) repository.

 # License
+Code in `panoptic-pipeline/utils/upsnet-custom` is offered under © Uber, 2018-2019.
+Licensed under the Uber Non-Commercial License.
+All other code is made availible under

 # Citing panoptic-pipeline